itbackyard/CryptoNet/docs/migration.md

 This document describes the main breaking and behavioral changes for the **AES** and **RSA** examples when migrating from **v2.4.0** to **v3.4.3** of CryptoNet.

 ---
-TODO: Issue encrypting 🤣🤣 in case of string, use bytes. an example to clarify this.

 ## 1. Common Changes

 ### 1.1 Utility changes